Matrix-Developers/Car-Rental-App/README.md

 ![Resgister Rental](https://github.com/Matrix-Developers/Locadora-de-Veiculos/assets/50923316/8031d250-a33f-4b4c-b2ef-e9c2f18a606f)
 ![image](https://github.com/Matrix-Developers/Locadora-de-Veiculos/assets/50923316/40559d81-694c-4f4c-b176-decb0103b1ec)

-After sucessfully renting a car, a PDF receip will appear on the folder "C:\Car Rental App\Recibos" on your computer.
+After sucessfully renting a car, a PDF receip will appear on the folder "C:\Car Rental App\Recibos" on your computer and the car will become unavailable util his Devolution.

 ![rental receipt](https://github.com/Matrix-Developers/Locadora-de-Veiculos/assets/50923316/ee919e37-0a08-4d47-b6b1-3ee0a085c78d)

 To finish an existig rent, go the sub-tab "Devolution" and choose an open car rent.
 Here the final value is calculed based on choosen plan type, previous applied coupons, the car milleage, aditional services and how much of gas the car has in the tank.
+After the Devolution is registered, the car can be rented again.

 ![Register Devolution](https://github.com/Matrix-Developers/Locadora-de-Veiculos/assets/50923316/722650ea-762f-41c8-8bb6-5fdb2d5161c9)